From Robert Chuckrow, The Tai Chi Book, YMAA Publication Center, Roslindale, MA, 1998.

 The yin and yang aspects of some familiar qualities.
 Note that in Macrobiotics philosophy, which originated in Japan, the yin and yang categorizations of some qualities are reversed from those of Chinese philosophy.

 Viewing things in terms of yin and yang might seem to be a gross oversimplification.
 In fact, it is not.
 The Westerner is highly accustomed to precision and may fail to realize that these categories are only the surface of a profound conceptual framework.
-The concept of T’ai Chi seems simple but, in actuality, takes much time to comprehend.
+The concept of T’ai Chi seems simple but actually takes much time to comprehend.
 There is a yin-yang range of each action we take in any situation.
 Each action must have the right proportion of yin and yang to be in harmony with nature.
 An understanding of yin and yang helps us to put these aspects in balance.
 This balance is represented by the T’ai-Chi symbol (below).

 The T’ai-Chi (Taiji) Symbol